CSE 110 Software Engineering

 This website is divided into many sections (pages), accessible from the drop-down at the upper-right.

-- Lab must be checked off by end of office/lab hours on Friday
+Lab must be checked off by end of office/lab hours on Friday (check Course Calendar)

 OFFICE HOURS: Please see "Team" page for details.

 The timely construction of a quality software system that meets a customer's needs, is challenging.
-In this course you will get an introduction to team-based software development and engineering methods, including specification, design, implementation, testing, and process.
-The course emphasizes team development, agile methods, software design, and use of tools such as IDE's, version control, and test harnesses.
+In this course you will get an introduction to team-based software engineering and development methods, including specification, design, implementation, testing, and software process.
+The course emphasizes team development, agile methods, software design, and use of tools such as IDE's, version control, test harnesses, and continuous integration.

 Course Requirements and Grading

-- Pre-Class Reading Quizzes: You are expected to do the reading assigned for each class period, in advance.
+Pre-Class Reading Quizzes: You are expected to do the reading assigned for each class period, in advance.
 (No reading will be assigned on in-class quiz days.)
 Before each class, there will be a basic online quiz to check your preparation for class.
-We will drop the lowest 4 reading quizzes.
-You can take a quiz up to a 1/2 hour before class starts.
+Because there is a Mon/Wed/Fri section and a Tue/Thu section, the deadlines will be 12:30 Monday, Noon Tuesday, and noon Thursday.
+This ensures that the relevant readings are done before the appropriate class.

-- Clicker Participation: Your clicker grade is the percentage of clicker questions in which you participate.
-We will drop 20% of non-participations.
-That is, someone who participates in 80% of all the clicker questions will receive 100% credit for clicker participation.
+Clicker Participation: Your clicker grade is the percentage of clicker questions in which you participate.
+Full participation means responding to 80% of the clicker questions during the quarter.
+Answering 80% of all the clicker questions will receive 100% credit for clicker participation.
+We will also record your participation in problem-solving during in-person Discussion sections as points that can offset missed clicks in Lecture.
+There isn't bonus credit for answering extra questions in discussion.

-- Quizzes: There will be 4 in-class quizzes and 1 online quiz during the quarter.
-The in-class quizzes will be given every other Wednesday starting in week 3, in class.
-A quiz may be postponed due to extraordinary circumstances - holiday, technology failures, etc. You are responsible for attending the quiz no matter what day it is actually offered.
-The online quiz is during week 1, and regards the mechanics of the course.
-Your lowest quiz will be dropped.
+Quizzes: There will be 4 in-class quizzes and 1 online quiz during the quarter.
+The in-class quizzes will be given every other Wednesday (section B) and Thursdays (section A) starting in week 3, in class.
+This gives you a frequent measure of how you are learning in the course, avoiding a costly surprise mid-quarter.
+A quiz may be rescheduled (class-wide) to another day due to extraordinary circumstances - campus closure, technology failure, etc. You are responsible for attending the quiz no matter what day it is actually offered.
+The online quiz is during week 1, and regards the mechanics of the course and the day 1 lecture.
 The quizzes are in essence a midterm spread out over several weeks.
-This gives you a week-by-week measure of how you are learning in the course, avoiding a costly surprise mid-quarter.
+Points lost on the in-person quizzes can be made up through a process called corrections, up to half the points you lost.

-- Project: The project concerns constructing an Android application in two phases (each ending in a milestone) throughout the quarter.
-You do not need to have an Android device (but can be bought cheaply, used).
+Project: The project concerns constructing an Android application in two phases (each ending in a milestone) throughout the quarter.
+You do not need to have an Android device (but one can be bought cheaply, used).
 The application will be run (and tested) inside an Android emulator.
 Each phase will be worth the same amount.
 Grading will be based on your application's run-time behavior, plus other project considerations (e.g., test cases, design, teamwork, etc.).
 We will require that some design-based work products be turned in prior to the end of each phase, which is when the code product is due.
-The project will start at the beginning of week three, once we have a few key readings, lectures, and labs under our belts.
-There will be project deadlines during the 4th, 6th, 8th, and 10th weeks of the quarter.
+The project will start at the beginning of week 3, once we have a few key readings, lectures, and labs under our belts.
+There will be major project deadlines near the end of the 4th, 6th, 8th, and 10th weeks of the quarter, and minor deadlines (progress "check-ins") 5th and 9th weeks.
+It is strongly recommended that you not plan travel during the weekend before a major project deadline.

-Requirement to follow UCSD E-Mail, Piazza Forum, and CSE Moodle
+Requirement to follow Canvas, Piazza Forum, and UCSD E-Mail

 Occasionally we may need to contact you regarding your homework or some pressing matter.
-We may use e-mail or Piazza.
+We may use Piazza, and perhaps additionally e-mail.
 When we use e-mail, we will use your official UCSD e-mail address, as registered in TritonLink.
 You are responsible for reading course-related e-mails sent to your UCSD account in a timely manner.

-We also post important announcements to the Winter 2019 CSE 110 Piazza Forums.
+We also post important announcements to the Spring 2022 CSE 110 Piazza Forums.
 You are responsible for keeping yourself subscribed to these forums so that you automatically receive forum posts as an e-mail.
 Note that there is a mobile client for Piazza.
-Assignments, lecture slides, etc. will be posted to the course's CSE Moodle [link, on csemoodle3.ucsd.edu].
+Assignments, lecture slides, etc. will be posted to the course's Canvas [at canvas.ucsd.edu].
 You are responsible for all the content there.

-In short, although I will often make announcements at the beginning of class for important matters, I don't have time to announce every significant course event.
+In short, although we will often make announcements at the beginning of class for important matters, we don't have time to announce every significant course event, and Piazza serves as an official place for us to keep the class up to date.

 Please see the Team page tab for additional information about communicating with the CSE 110 staff.